 November is National Diabetes Month, when health care professionals and organizations strive to bring greater awareness to the disease and its impact.
 Diabetes is increasingly prevalent, and it can have major health consequences.

-Nearly 30 million Americans now have the disease, though as many as a quarter of those sufferers remain undiagnosed, according to the American Diabetes Association.
-Among the larger adult population, about a third — nearly a hundred million people — have prediabetes.
+More than 30 million Americans now have the disease, though as many as a quarter of those sufferers remain undiagnosed, according to the American Diabetes Association.
+Among the larger adult population, about a third — nearly 100 million people — have prediabetes.
 It’s the seventh-leading cause of death in the Unites States; close to a quarter of a million people each year die directly or indirectly from diabetes.
-Estimated costs related to the disease, including lost productivity, have reached more than $200 billion annually.
+Estimated costs related to the disease, including lost productivity, have reached more than $300 billion annually.

 A metabolism-related affliction, diabetes can manifest in many ways.
 One such complication, notes Paul Han, M.S., D.P.M., professor in podiatric surgery in City of Hope’s Department of Clinical Diabetes, Endocrinology & Metabolism, is diabetes-related foot infections, which can lead, in the worst cases, to amputation, particularly among those over 65 years of age.

 Here, Han lays out key facts and details about diabetic foot infections:

 Diabetics are especially susceptible to foot complications

 Among all diabetics, a quarter will develop diabetes-related foot infections in their lifetime.
 This is because of two common factors: One is poor blood circulation to the foot, a condition called peripheral vascular disease or arterial insufficiency.
 The other important factor is peripheral neuropathy, or altered sensations in the foot and leg.
 “Interaction of these two entities, coupled with negligence, produces a variety of foot conditions, such as corns, calluses, ingrown toenails, skin lesions, foot ulcers and gangrene,” Han said.

 These types of infections can put you in the hospital